 - Purchase the complete Expat Arrivals Germany Guide (PDF)

 For many years, Germany has been a popular destination for expats.
-However, as with any destination, life in Germany comes with certain pros and cons.
+But, as with any destination, life in Germany comes with certain pros and cons.
 The country has plenty of job opportunities and excellent infrastructure.
-On the other, expats can experience a lot of culture shock when first moving here due to the language barrier and conservative culture.
-Below are some of the biggest pros and cons of moving to Germany.
+On the other hand, expats can experience a lot of culture shock when first moving here owing to the language barrier and conservative culture.
+Below are some of our biggest pros and cons of moving to Germany.

 Cost of living in Germany